Maharakshak: Aryan

 Maharakshak: Aryan is an Indian television show that premiered on 1 November 2014 on Zee TV.
 Aryan is the first amongst Zee TV's superhero trilogy 'Maharakshak' that will showcase the triumph of good over evil.
 Its sequel, Maharakshak: Devi, debuted 14 March 2015 on Zee TV.

 Plot summary

 Maharakshak Aryan is a story of a college student Aryan.
 He has no clue about his supernatural powers until the day he turns 18.

+As he discovers his powers and real identity, he faces and fights off the evils to protect Mani from getting into hands of evils and protects the world.